Discrete field theory: symmetries and conservation laws: Examples

 \end{corollary}

 \begin{remark} Electrodynamics in linear nondispersive media is discretized analogously, only the Minkowski sharp operator is replaced by a linear operator depending on the media.
-In nonlinear media the current $j$ must be replaced by $j+\partial M[A]$ in the source equation (but not in the Lagrangian).
-Here $M[A]\in C_2(I^d_N;\mathbb{R})$ is the \emph{magnetization-polarization tensor} depending on the media.

-To convince the reader that discrete electrodynamics is an objective reality, let us informally sketch a network model for it \cite{Kron-44}.
+To convince the reader that lattice electrodynamics is a realistic model, let us informally sketch a network model for it \cite{Kron-44}.
 Set $d=4$.
 For each edge of the grid $I^{d-1}_N$, take an oscillatory circuit consisting of one (nonconstant) current source, one unit capacitor, and as many unit-transformer coils as there are faces containing the edge; see Figure~\ref{fig-network-model} to the bottom-left.
-Join the obtained circuits in the shape of the grid, join the transformer cores in the shape of the $1$-dimensional skeleton of the dual grid, join the capacitor dielectric cores in the shape of the $2$-dimensional skeleton of the dual grid.
+Join the obtained circuits in the shape of the grid, join the transformer cores in the shape of the $1$-dimensional skeleton of the dual grid, \gram{and} join the capacitor dielectric cores in the shape of the $2$-dimensional skeleton of the dual grid.
 We get an electric, a magnetic, and a dielectric network coupled together; a part is shown in Figure~\ref{fig-network-model}.
 We conjecture that the integrals of appropriate currents and voltages over time intervals $[n,n+1]$, where $n\in\mathbb{Z}$, satisfy the discrete Maxwell equations above. \end{remark}